 However, doctors are increasingly recognizing that physical symptoms are the chief complaint for many people with depression.
 In fact, a survey involving several countries found that 69% of people with depression reported only physical symptoms as the reason for visiting their doctor.

 It's important to let your doctor know of all your symptoms so that they can make a proper diagnosis.
-To learn more about how doctors diagnose depression based on your symptoms, click here.
 Talking to your doctor is important, since depression is a common and serious condition that may be successfully treated.
 Your path back to the things you love starts with a diagnosis and treatment plan from your doctor.

 Remember that only a doctor can make a proper diagnosis of depression based on your symptoms, and then recommend a treatment that will be right for you.
-Fortunately, there are a variety of treatment options available to treat depression - treatments that work on both the emotional and unpleasant physical symptoms of depression.
+Fortunately, there are a variety of treatment options available to treat depression.